jerosanchezz/FightyDot/README.md

 # Contact Us

-If you have any questions or suggestions about FightyDot, do not hesitate to contact us.
+If you have any questions or suggestions about our app, do not hesitate to contact us.

 Email: genpbt@163.com